HariSekhon/DevOps-Python-tools/README.md

 [The Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins) - 220+ programs for Nagios monitoring your Hadoop & NoSQL clusters.
 Covers every Hadoop vendor's management API and every major NoSQL technology (HBase, Cassandra, MongoDB, Elasticsearch, Solr, Riak, Redis etc.) as well as traditional Linux and infrastructure.

-[My Python library repo](https://github.com/harisekhon/lib) - leveraged in this repo as a submodule
+[PyLib](https://github.com/harisekhon/pylib) - my personal python library leveraged in this repo as a submodule

-[Spark => Elasticsearch](https://github.com/harisekhon/spark-to-elasticsearch) - Scala application to index from Spark to Elasticsearch.
+[Spark Apps eg. Spark => Elasticsearch](https://github.com/harisekhon/spark-to-elasticsearch) - Scala application to index from Spark to Elasticsearch.
 Used to index data in Hadoop clusters or local data via Spark standalone.
 This started as a Scala Spark port of ```pig-text-to-elasticsearch.pig``` from this repo.